harshinharshi/django-weatherapp/README.md

-# django-weatherapp
+# Django weather app project using openweathermap API
-Django first project for weather using openweathermap
+This is a basic web application using Django for displaying weather of different cities